Skip to content

 Event emission

-Components emit events when they want to share information with other parts of the application.
+Components emit events to share information with other components, drop-ins, or external systems.

 Emission syntax